BRLorena/BRLorena/README.md

 <p align="left">
    I am a <strong>Software Developer in Test</strong> with knowledge of web development and manual and automated testing.<br>
   I currently work as an automation tester.
 Writing manual test cases in Gherkin, using cucumber.
-For automation used as language Java and Python and frameworks like selenium, Rest Assured, Sikulix, Cypress.
+For automation used as language Java and Python and frameworks like selenium, Rest Assured, Playwright, Cypress.
 </p>
 <br>
 <p align="left">